zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

  2.</b> How to compute property values dynamically
   - Optional: When should you use a computed property or a stored property?
   - Test: Computed properties

+ 3.</b> How to take action when a property changes